Catamenial epilepsy

 Catamenial epilepsy is a form of epilepsy in women where seizures are exacerbated during certain phases of the menstrual cycle.
 In rare cases, seizures occur only during certain parts of the cycle; in most cases, seizures occur more frequently (but not exclusively) during certain parts of the cycle.
 Catamenial epilepsy is underlain by hormonal fluctuations of the menstrual cycle where estrogens promote seizures and progesterone counteracts seizure activity.

-Since at least the Greek times, there has been documented studies of women with epilepsy and its correlation to the menstrual cycle.
-These patterns can easily be seen by charting out menses against seizure occurrence and type.
+Since at least ancient Greek times, there has been documented studies of women with epilepsy and its correlation to the menstrual cycle.
+So catamenial epilepsy is a unique group of seizure disorders and these seizures are affected mainly by fluctuations in the menstrual cycle of estrogen and progesterone and to clarify the diagnosis of catamenial epilepsy charts of seizure activity are drawn during the menstrual cycle and thus three patterns of catamenial epilepsy are identified.

 Etymology

 "Catamenia" was a scientific word for the menstrual period, formed as a neologism in the 18th century, from the Greek katamēnios = monthly (from kata = "by" + mēn = "month").

 Pathophysiology

-The major gonadal hormones: estrogen, progesterone, and testosterone, their levels vary greatly during the menstrual cycle, and this can trigger catamenial epilepsy.
+Levels of the major gonadal hormones estrogen, progesterone, and testosterone vary during the menstrual cycle, and this can trigger catamenial epilepsy.
 These hormones are synthesized in various locations in the body, including the ovaries, adrenal gland, liver, subcutaneous fat, and brain.
 There is considerable research showing that these steroidal hormones are important in the pathophysiology of epilepsy.
 Broadly defined, estrogen and its many forms are thought to be "proconvulsant", whereas progesterone is thought to be "anticonvulsant" by virtue of its conversion to the neurosteroid allopregnanolone.